Standard Mental Health First Aid

 It is also associated with decreased stigma and an increase in the help provided.

-This is a 2 day (12 hour) face-to-face course.
+This is a 2 day (12 hour) course which can be delivered either;

 • 2 consecutive days (e.g. Thursday & Friday) or